-While tooth extraction is not usually the first option for treating dental disorders, sometimes a tooth may need to be removed.
+While tooth extraction also known as tooth pulling is not usually the first option for treating dental disorders, sometimes a tooth may need to be removed.

 Some of the reasons why a tooth extraction may needed include:

 Tooth extractions can be completed in the Dental chair using local anaesthetic, under intravenous sedation in the dental chair or under general anaesthetic in a private hospital.
 The extraction procedure may or may not involve surgery.
 The procedure will be determined by a patient’s health, age, the location of the tooth and the complexity of the root formation.
 Your Dentist will discuss the best treatment options for you, and will require an x-ray of the tooth concerned in order to view the root location and formation, and the density of the supporting bone.

 Once a tooth has been removed, your Dentist will provide you with the treatment options available for replacing the lost tooth.
 This may include options such as implants, fixed bridges or dentures.